Skip to main content

 Free Entry Window at the Mezquita

 The Mezquita offers free entry Monday to Saturday from 8:30 to 9:30am.
-Arrive at 8:15 to be among the first inside — the light through the forest of columns at that hour is extraordinary, and you will have 20 minutes before the first tour groups arrive.
+Arrive at 8:15 to be among the first inside.
+The light through the forest of columns at that hour is extraordinary, and you will have 20 minutes before the first tour groups arrive.

 Crowd tip